-0 = result registers do not map to the conversion sequence
+0 = Result registers maps to the conversion sequence

-1 = result registers map to the conversion sequence
+1 = Result registers do not map to the conversion sequence

 In normal operation, the A/D conversion results map into the result registers based on the conversion sequence; the result of the first conversion appears in the first result register, the second result in the second result register, and so on.
 In FIFO mode the result register counter is not reset at the beginning or ending of a conversion sequence; conversion results are placed in consecutive result registers between sequences.
 The result register counter wraps around when it reaches the end of the result register file.
-The conversion counter value in ATDSTAT0 can be used to determine where in the result register file, the next conversion result will be placed.
+The conversion counter value in ATDSTATO can be used to determine where in the result register file, the next conversion result will be placed.